 Casella Waste Systems, Inc. ("the Company") is a regional, integrated solid waste services company that provides collection, transfer, disposal and recycling services, generates steam and manufactures finished products utilizing recyclable materials primarily throughout the eastern portion of the United States and parts of Canada.
 The Company also markets recyclable metals, aluminum, plastics, paper and corrugated cardboard all processed at its facilities and recyclables purchased from third parties.
 The Company also generates electricity under its contracts with its two majority owned subsidiaries, Maine Energy Recovery Company LP ("Maine Energy") and Penobscot Energy Recovery Company LP ("PERC"), and through its wholly owned subsidiary, Timber Energy Recovery, Inc. ("TERI").
-As of July 21, 2000, the Company owned and/or operated five Subtitle D landfills, two landfills permitted to accept construction and demolition materials, 39 transfer stations, 40 recycling processing facilities, 39 solid and liquid waste collection divisions, 12 power generation facilities, three finished products processing facilities and an interest in its cellulose insulation joint venture with Louisiana Pacific.
+As of July 21, 2000, the Company owned and/or operated five Subtitle D landfills, two landfills permitted to accept construction and demolition materials, 39 transfer stations, 40 recycling processing facilities, three finished products processing facilities and an interest in its cellulose insulation joint venture with Louisiana Pacific.